OctopusDeploy/docs/docs/administration/authentication/authentication-providers/azure-ad-authentication.md

 Now you're using an external identity provider it is easy to increase your security.
 You could consider configuring [Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication) - after all Octopus Deploy has access to your production environments!

-You should also consider disabling any authentication providers you aren't using, like Username and Password authentication which can now be disabled since Octopus Deploy 3.5.
+You should also consider disabling any authentication providers you aren't using, like Username and Password authentication which can now be disabled since **Octopus 3.5**.

 ## Troubleshooting {#AzureADauthentication-Troubleshooting}